The most...

 See files for Dogs

 Dogs have a special attachment to their human companions.
-They're used to being with their herd all the time, this is why they get so upset when we leave for work and don't bring them.
-While some breeds can get used to being alone for a couple hours per day, others will have a harder time.
+They're used to being with their herd all the time, which is why they get so upset when we leave for work and don't bring them along.
+While some breeds can get used to being alone for a couple of hours per day, others will have a harder time.

 You may also be interested in: Dogs That Shed The Most